Sir Edward Hughes

 Hughes did not see any further service but on 1 February 1793 was promoted admiral.
 He died at his seat at Luxborough, Essex on 17 January 1794 and was buried at St. Mary and All Saints, Lambourne.

 He was married twice.
 He married his first wife, Ann Peters, the widow of Dr. Charles Peters, in 1753 but within a couple of years she died in childbirth.
-His second wife, Ruth Wheeler, whom he married on 7 November 1765 at St. Margaret’s, Westminster, was apparently twice a widow, for she was the mother of Captain Henry Ball who died in 1792, but being childless his immense fortune, estimated at approximately £40,000 a year as commander-in-chief in the East Indies, devolved upon his wife’s grandson and Captain Ball’s nephew, who subsequently became a famous socialite and dilettante revelling in the sobriquet of ‘Golden Ball’.
+His second wife, Ruth Wheeler, whom he married on 7 November 1765 at St. Margaret’s, Westminster, was apparently twice a widow, for she was the mother of Captain Henry Ball who died in 1792.
+Being childless from both marriages’ Hughes’ immense fortune, estimated at approximately £40,000 a year as commander-in-chief in the East Indies, devolved upon his wife’s grandson and Captain Ball’s nephew, who subsequently became a famous socialite and dilettante revelling in the sobriquet of ‘Golden Ball’.

 Exceedingly benevolent, Hughes handed out a fortune to worthy causes in the years following his return from the East Indies.
 A friend of the first lord of the Admiralty, Lord Sandwich, he took the future Admiral Robert Montagu, the first lord’s son by his mistress Martha Ray, to the East Indies, and later lent Sandwich large sums of money amounting to £14,000 after the war and £10,000 without security in 1788.
 Prior to these transactions his wife had also loaned Sandwich money.
 The financial favouritisms were perhaps a reward to Sandwich for having enabled Hughes’ accumulation of wealth through his long posting to the profitable East Indies station.